How did “The Fancifulls” come into being? Here is my back-story.

 My journey has not been one I expected, one with a retirement plan leading to strategies, enabling me to reach my goal by a pre-determined age.

 I am a born-and-bred farm girl who joined the Canadian Armed Forces at the age of 21.
 After serving my country for 11 years, I chose a new path.
-I have enjoyed small successes in the cottage industry with a furniture repair and refinishing shop, “Rejuvenations,” followed by a baking and confectionery business – “One Accidental Bakery,” and later with the development of a candied-nut product – Almond Maple Crunch, while working forty hours a week for another business.
+I have enjoyed small successes in the cottage industry with a furniture repair and refinishing shop, “Rejuvenations,” followed by a baking and confectionery business – “One Accidental Bakery,” and more recently, with the development of a candied-nut product – Almond Maple Crunch, all while working a 40 hour week for someone else.

-While working there, I was a customer service representative and spoke to tens of thousands of customers over the phone for 19 years!
+While gainfully employed as a customer service representative, I spoke with tens of thousands of customers over the phone for 19 years!
 Part of my responsibility was to learn about new products that our company brought in.
 I would see, touch, even use samples enabling me to answer a customer’s phone questions before or after a purchase.
 Reviewing the newest products one afternoon, I had a weird revelation.
 Some might call it a light-bulb moment.
-I glanced at a patio, stand- style weather vane, with a dragonfly ornament aloft instead of the typical rooster.
+I glanced at a patio-stand-style weather vane, with a dragonfly motif aloft instead of the typical rooster.
 Nearby, I noticed a display of copper plant tags.
 I looked from one, to the other and back to the first.
 I knew in an instant that I could and would make dragonflies from the copper tags.
+Like I said, WEIRD!
 With no set purpose, though a lot of determination, I began creating prototypes.
 My first two dragonflies if you could even classify them as such, looked horrendous!
 Undaunted, I set them aside and persevered.
 I have kept my prototypes and may post pictures of them some day.
 For now, it is too embarrassing.
 (Photos added June 4, 2020 at bottom of page.)

 I had all but given up on being an entrepreneur, when this venture darted into my consciousness, hovered, and came to rest in my heart.
 I take pride in making every dragonfly, knowing its my imagination, design, technique, and crafting ability that brings each one to life.